lucaschirruINAF/SRT-Documentation/antenna.rst

 Conversion of data acquired in spectroscopic mode
 -------------------------------------------------

-Conversion to the GILDAS data format is provided for data acquired in Nodding and Position Switching mde with the SARDARA and XARCOS backends, including spectra containing the signal from the noise diode (when used).
+Conversion to the GILDAS data format is provided for data acquired in Nodding and Position Switching modes with the SARDARA and XARCOS backends, including spectra containing the signal from the noise diode (when used).

 Useful links